marcelstoer/docker-nodemcu-build/README.md

 This will compile and store all Lua files in the given folder including subfolders.

 #### Output
-Depending on what type(s) of firmware you built this will create one or two LFS images in the root of your lua folder.
+Depending on what type(s) of firmware you built this will create one or two LFS images in the root of your Lua folder.

 ## Build for ESP32

 NodeMCU for ESP32 is built on the [ESP-IDF](https://github.com/espressif/esp-idf) (Espressif IoT Development Framework).
 It uses a menu-driven user interface Kconfig to configure all firmware features and options.
 Hence, building NodeMCU for ESP32 is a two step process and you will launch the Docker container twice.
 First to start Kconfig, select all options and write the configuration file.
 Then to actually build the firmware.

+**Note** make sure you have got the Git submodules loaded as [described above](#clone-the-nodemcu-firmware-repository).

 ### Configure modules and features